 Bazex syndrome (acrokeratosis paraneoplastica) or acrokeratosis neoplastica (AN) syndrome is a rare, acral psoriasiform dermatosis associated with internal malignancies, most frequently squamous cell carcinoma of the upper aerodigestive tract.
 However, it is important to know that almost any malignancy of squamous cells can be associated with the syndrome.
 Thus, these patients need an exhaustive workup to determine the location of the malignancy.
-If the primary malignancy is not treated, not only is the prognosis poor, but the skin lesions will also fail to respond
+The skin lesions are usually notice before the diagnosis of the underlying malignancy and usually subside spontaneously after complete treatment of the primary.
+If the primary malignancy is not treated, not only is the prognosis poor, but the skin lesions will also fail to respond.

 The pathogenesis of Bazex syndrome is unknown.
 Bolognia reported that in 67% of the cases with Bazex syndrome, the cutaneous lesions predicted the diagnosis of an underlying malignancy, whereas, in 15% of the patients, the skin lesions developed after diagnosis of the neoplasm.